-I can’t properly describe the film without giving too much away.
 It’s a vampire film.
 It’s Iranian.
-It’s almost fantastical in nature, dystopian in a way existing in a place that’s otherworldly.
+It’s fantastical in nature, dystopian in a way existing in a place that’s otherworldly.

 26) American Psycho (2000)

-Bret Easton Ellis gave us one hell of a novel when this was originally released.
-A wildly transgressive piece of literature.
+Bret Easton Ellis gave the world wildly transgressive piece of literature with his novel American Psycho, though it’s nowhere near his best work.
 It was hard to imagine anyone translating that totally onto the screen.
 But, where there is doubt there is Mary Harron!

 All of Ellis’ dark, satirical comedy comes out, as does the brutality and the depraved nature of Patrick Bateman (Christian Bale in fine form).
-She really gets the book, or at least how I interpreted the book.
-And you can argue whether it’s all real, that’s up to interpretation; regardless of authorial intent.
-Point is, this is a great horror in many ways, not least of which is the fact Harron does spectacular work as director bringing Ellis and his madness to the film properly.
+Harron really makes the book better by translating it to screen.
+And you can argue whether it’s all real, that’s up to interpretation, regardless of authorial intent.
+Point is, this is a great horror in many ways, not least of which is the fact Harron does spectacular work as director bringing this madness to film properly.

 27) Wayne’s World (1992)

-For years I had no idea this comedy classic starring Mike Meyers and Dana Carvey was directed by a woman.
+For years, Father Gore had no idea this comedy classic starring Mike Meyers and Dana Carvey was directed by a woman.
 Penelope Spheeris gives life outside SNL to Wayne and Garth, as the meatheaded young party animals with their own cable access television show.
-One of my favourite comedies.
-When I did find out Spheeris was behind the movie, only made it better to understand, still as a teenager then, that a woman can party on as good as any dude.
-Something I should’ve known sooner.
+One of this writer’s favourite comedies.
+Spheeris knows a woman can party on as good as any dude.
+Something many men should’ve known sooner.

 28) Honeymoon (2014)

-I don’t know what the consensus on this flick is, but I love Leigh Janiak’s allegory about the concept of marriage, and what it is to truly know somebody, inside out.
+Leigh Janiak offers up allegory about the concept of marriage, and what it is to truly know somebody, inside out.
 Honeymoon is like a metaphor wrapped in body horror sci-fi, underneath an intense, claustrophobic drama.
 Lots of good atmosphere.
 When the horror comes, it arrives in spades.
-The acting from Rose Leslie and Harry Treadaway is out of this world, which helps in such a closed environment; their paranoia, the fear is suffocating as they spend much of their time in a single space.
+The acting from Rose Leslie and Harry Treadaway is out of this world, which helps in such a closed environment— their paranoia, the fear is suffocating as they spend much of their time in a single space.
 Wonderful horror cinema, Janiak knows how to get at the soul.